2017 Nissan Rogue Sport Debuts and Coming to North America in Spring

 Smaller crossovers still seem to be in demand in North America.
-Now in its second-generation, the Nissan Quasai has been selling overseas in Europe already, but Nissan revealed today at the Detroit Auto Show the compact CUV will crossing the pond this spring with the new 2017 Nissan Rogue Sport nameplate.
+Now in its second-generation, the Nissan Quasai has been selling overseas in Europe already, but Nissan revealed today at the Detroit Auto Show the compact CUV will crossing the pond this spring with the new 2017 Nissan Rogue Sport nameplate for the US while keeping the Quasai moniker in Canada.

 Also Checkout: Nissan Debuts 2017 Rogue One Star Wars Limited Edition in LA

-Smaller than the Rogue – the company’s best-selling vehicle in the US – the Sport will be powered by a standard 141-horsepower 2.0-liter DOHC 16-valve inline 4-cylinder engine, and available in a few trims including the S, SV and SL grade choices.
+Smaller than the Rogue – the company’s best-selling vehicle in the US – the Sport/Quasai will be powered by a standard 141-horsepower 2.0-liter DOHC 16-valve inline 4-cylinder engine, and available in a few trims including the S, SV and SL grade choices.

 The Rogue is a good fit for smaller families while the new, smaller Rogue Sport might work better for couples or singles who don’t need too much cargo space.
 The wheelbase is 2.3-inches shorter and 12.1-inches shorter overall than its Rogue cousin.